Predicting Customer Churn using Machine Learning and AI

 How can you predict customer churn using machine learning and AI?

-Spoiler alert: there is no need to use an LLM!
-I don’t usually use much natural language processing for a customer churn project, because most data is stored in numeric fields such as transaction amounts.
+You do not need to use a large language model or generative AI to develop a customer churn model.
+Simple linear machine learning models, or random forest and gradient boosted trees, are usually enough.
+A customer churn prediction project usually doesn’t need any natural language processing for a customer churn project, because most data is stored in numeric fields in a CRM or billing system, such as transaction amounts.
 It’s not unheard of for some unstructured text data to be present in a customer dataset, but for the purposes of churn prediction, you will usually find all you need in numerical tables.

 We've recently taken on a number of customer churn prediction engagements for clients in retail, aerospace technology and other fields, and I’d like to distill what we’ve learnt from these in this article.
 I’d like to aim this article at business owners and managers in large B2C companies, as too many tutorials on this topic are aimed at beginners in data science and focus only on logistic regression, but have little practical advice around how to a customer churn model in a real business scenario.